Any decent writer will admit this truth:

 We need to take time for ourselves, to grow our art.

 Like any other quality you want to develop, motivation takes time and consistent practice.
 Cultivate it daily.
 And you’ll have days when it’s in short supply.
-Remind yourself that this is perfectly normal.
+Remind yourself this is perfectly normal.

 Surround yourself with inspiration.
 Pick up a tear-off calendar of daily, inspirational quotes.
 Keep a few writing advice books or style guides near your writing space.
 Create a folder of writing prompts to power through the dry spells.